CliMA/Oceananigans.jl/docs/src/model_setup/forcing_functions.md

 # Forcing functions

-"Forcings" are user-defined terms that are appended to right-hand side of the momentum or tracer evolution equations.
-In `Oceananigans`, momentum and tracer forcings are defined via julia functions. `Oceananigans` includes an interface for implementing forcing functions that depend on spatial coordinates, time, other model fields, and external parameters.
+"Forcings" are user-defined terms appended to right-hand side of the momentum or tracer evolution equations.
+In `Oceananigans`, momentum and tracer forcings are defined via julia functions. `Oceananigans` includes an interface for implementing forcing functions that depend on spatial coordinates, time, model velocity and tracer fields, and external parameters.

 ```@meta
 DocTestSetup = quote